 It shall be the object of House Team selection that all teams are developed so as to provide an environment for growth, encouragement and challenge.
 To this end, we will seek to develop the team characteristics of purpose, commitment and the concepts of cooperation and fair play.
 DSA follows USA Hockey guidelines for all divisions.

-ATOM AND MITEDIVISION
+6U and 8U DVISIONS

 1. Team assignment -Players in these two divisions will be assigned to teams by the Coaches/Registrar.
 As much as possible, assignment will be made on an area basis.

 2. Team Size -Teams will be made up of no less than eight (8) players at the beginning of the season and will be split when the number of players reaches twenty (20).
 This split up at the discretion of the Coach until the number of players reaches twenty two (22).
 At this time, the split will be mandatory due to the difficulty of handling this group size and the lack of individual attention the players will get.

-3. Reassignment - Any Atom player may be reassigned to the Mite Division provided the following criteria are met: a) the player's ability and the rate of improvement will be maximized by the move. b) The Atom and Mite Coaches approve of the move. c) The parents’ consent to the move.
+3. Reassignment - Any 6U player may be reassigned to the 8U Division provided the following criteria are met: a) the player's ability and the rate of improvement will be maximized by the move. b) The 6U and 8U Coaches approve of the move. c) The parents’ consent to the move.

-SQUIRT, PEEWEE, AND BANTAM DIVISIONS
+10U-18U DIVISIONS

-Team Assignment-Players in these three (3) divisions will be assigned to teams by the Coaches/Registrar.
+Team Assignment-Players in these divisions will be assigned to teams by the Coaches/Registrar.
 At the Coaches' discretion, they may exchange players within their division until the first game.
-Players interested in playing at a higher division/level, see House Team Rule #4.
+Players interested in playing at a higher division/level, see Parent and Player Guidelines.
 In the event there is enough registered players to field two teams in the same division the teams will be split into a “B” (Tier IV) and an “A” (Tier III) level.
-Players will be assigned by skill at the discretion of the Coaches and Registrar.
+Players will be assigned by skill at the discretion of the Coaches.

 Team Size -Teams shall have no less than eight (8) players and no more than eighteen

 (18) on their roster at the commencement of the season.
-If, as determined by the League Director/Registrar or Board, a team drops to less than a minimum number of players, it may be disbanded and the players will be dispersed by the Registrar.
+If, as determined by the Board, a team drops to less than a minimum number of players, it may be disbanded and the players will be dispersed by the Registrar.

-Siblings-Brothers and sisters who are in the samedivision must be on the same team, unless otherwise stated on the registration form.

 SECTION 12: TOURNAMENTS DIVISIONAL TOURNAMENTS

-Invitational -Member associations hosting a tournament in the U-8 class and above
+Invitational -Member associations hosting a tournament in the 8U class and above

 must submit to the DSA Registrar a Tournament Sanctioning Form (USA Hockey Form 1-T)a set of Tournament Rules that abide by the existing ASHA rules and the tournament fee 60 days prior to the start of the event.

-Time Between Games – All youth teams must have at least a 2 ½ 895hour break between the end of a first game and the start of their next game.
+Time Between Games – All youth teams must have at least a 2 ½ hour break between the end of a first game and the start of their next game.

 STATE TOURNAMENT

-Player Eligibility Mites through Bantams: Teams eligible to participate in the House State Tournament must have a minimum of 10 games.
+Player Eligibility Teams eligible to participate in the House State Tournament must have a minimum of 10 games.
 Individual players on any team must have participated in at least five (5) season games No player may play on more than one team at a State Tournament in a given season, unless previously approved.

 Team Placement – The DSA Board with coaches input will determine what Tier/Level each team will be placed into prior to the December 1st deadline.

 • Gametimes-All teams will play 3-12 minute stop clock periods.

-• Game Divisions

-Recreational team seeding are determined by random draw.
+• Game Divisions - Recreational team seeding are determined by random draw.

-• TieBreaker

-Rules-see the Affiliate Handbook on play-off gameTieBreaker Rules.
+• Tiebreaker Rules-see the Affiliate Handbook on play-off game Tiebreaker Rules.